Making Paris Modern: A Secret History of the City of Light

 Our home base of the duration of our stay will be the FIAP Jean Monnet, an international student center conveniently located in a safe and quiet neighbothood in Paris' 14th arrondissement, a short walk from Montparnasse and the Jardin du Luxembourg.
 Students will share double rooms, each with en-suite bathrooms.
 Daily buffet breakfast and dinner is included in the fee.

 Ari Blatt is Associate Professor of French at U.Va., where he teaches courses on modern and contemporary French literature, film, and culture.
-He spent a year studying abroad in Paris as an undergraduate and has lived and worked in France, on and off, for an additional 5 years.
-He is excited to share his knowledge of the city during what will surely be an intense and rewarding few weeks.
+He spent a year studying abroad in Paris as an undergraduate and has lived and worked in France, on and off, for 5 additional years.
+He delights in sharing his knowledge of the city with UVa undergraduates during an intense and always rewarding two weeks every winter.